strudra/challenge-buyer-router/README.md

 # Code Challenge

 This challenge is to route traffic according to buyer rules.
-You will set up an http server (*do not use `express`*) that can create and retrieve "buyers".
+You will set up an http server (*do not use* `express`, see [example-server](https://github.com/Interlincx/example-server) if you need an example) that can create and retrieve "buyers".
 The http server will also route traffic according to the preferences of the buyers.

 ### Setup
 -  run ```npm i``` in order to install required packages.